The Z press is an overhead press variation that targets the shoulders, triceps, and core due to the seated pressing position.

 Check out my article How Do Powerlifters Train Shoulders?
 (Definitive Guide) to get the inside scoop on how elite-level powerlifters train their delts.

-Regardless of whether you compete in strength sports or not, I recommend that you incorporate the Z press as an accessory pressing exercise.
+Whether you compete in strength sports or not, I recommend incorporating the Z press as an accessory pressing exercise.

-With this programming intention in mind, the Z press will benefit most from doing sets of >5 reps.
-Typically, it’s incorporated in a hypertrophy-style format where rep ranges of 8-12 reps are the norm.
+With this programming intention in mind, the Z press will benefit most from doing sets of greater than 5 reps.
+Typically, itโs incorporated in a hypertrophy-style format where 3-4 sets and rep ranges of 8-12 reps are the norm.

 The reason for this is simply due to practicality.
 Performing the Z press with high intensities (>90% of your 1RM) will likely result in your core strength and/or hip mobility being the limiting factor instead of your pressing strength.